mrdominguez/multi-jdbc-client/README.md

 - `--sslTrustStorePw`, which translates to `SSLTrustStorePassword` for `trino` and `trustStorePassword` for `hive` and can be set as a system property
 - `--b64sslTrustStore`, base64 encoded TrustStore (also, system property)

-The password for the TrustStore must be Base64-encoded.
+The password for the TrustStore must be base64 encoded.
 Additional SSL related parameters can be set using `--jdbcPars`.

 In the case of `trino`, using TLS (and a configured shared secret) is required for Kerberos authentication.
 Thus, for the sake of simplicity, `--kerberos` is equivalent to `--kerberos --https --jdbcPars '&SSLVerification=NONE'`